Kormakitis: Contemporary era

-After Cyprus gained independence in 1960 projects were carried out within the village.
-In 1962 the village school was constructed, which was able to enrol 210 students and employ seven teachers.
-In 1965 the village was connected to the electric grid and houses were connected to water mains for the first time.
+After Cyprus gained independence in 1960, projects were carried out within the village.
+In 1962, the village school was constructed, which was able to enrol 210 students and employ seven teachers.
+In 1965, the village was connected to the electric grid and houses were connected to water mains for the first time.

 Following years of intercommunal violence, on 15 July 1974, there was an attempted coup d'état led by the Greek military junta to unite the island with Greece.
 The coup ousted president Makarios III and replaced him with pro-enosis nationalist Nikos Sampson.
 On 20 July 1974, the Turkish army invaded the island in response to the coup d'état.
 Despite the restoration of constitutional order and the return of Archbishop Makarios III to Cyprus in December 1974, the Turkish troops remained on the island occupying the northeastern portion of the island.
 This resulted in the island being divided into its Greek and Turkish Cypriot communities respectively.
-Many of Kormakitis' residents choose to migrate to the internationally recognised Republic of Cyprus.
+Many of Kormakitis's residents choose to migrate to the internationally recognised Republic of Cyprus.

 Before the Turkish invasion of Cyprus, Kormakitis had around 1,000 inhabitants.
 The number of Maronites has since decreased.
 It is estimated that between 100 and 165 Maronites remained in the TRNC.
 The decline in population has been attributed to a lack of jobs and secondary education, leading to migration, migrating mainly to Nicosia and Limassol.
-During the school year 1999–2000, the Kormakitis Primary School was forced to close down, due to a lack of pupils, providing evidence of Kormakitis' declining young population.
+During the school year 1999–2000, the Kormakitis Primary School was forced to close down, due to a lack of pupils, providing evidence of Kormakitis's declining young population.

 In 2006, TRNC officials announced that Maronites from the village of Kormakitis have been given an opportunity to return to the village.
 This has been made possible by the fact that the houses and properties in question at Kormakitis, were not seized by Turkish settlers and Turkish Cypriots during the aftermath of the Turkish invasion of Cyprus.
 However, the Maronites have to meet a certain criteria.
 Firstly, they need to be the legitimate owner of a house or property in the village to be allowed to resettle.
 Secondly, they also have to move back to the village and reside there.
 Maronites are not allowed to reclaim their property and then commute to and from Kormakitis to the Republic of Cyprus controlled areas.
 Some 40 people, mainly elderly couples, meanwhile, have permanently resettled in the village.